 - Sizing runs a bit narrow and small

-The Asics Gel-Kayano 24 is the latest offering by the Japanese-based manufacturer.
-This line of shoes has succeeded in offering a running shoe that balances comfort and weight with support and stability.
+The Asics Gel-Kayano 28 is the latest offering by the Japanese-based manufacturer.
+This line of shoes has succeeded in offering a running shoe that balances comfort and cushioning with support and stability.
 The outstanding feature is its cushioning, evident from the brand name.

-They’re ready for the run right out of the box without a break-in period.
+They’re ready for the run right out of the box.
 The generous padding throughout the construction makes them an ideal pair for long distance or recovery runs.
 It has a 10mm heel drop for a fluid run, especially for heel-strikers.

 The stability and support are top-notch.
 The heel is stiff enough to keep your foot from slipping.
 The toe box is adequate but might be a tad narrow for people with wider feet.
 And they aren’t the most flexible of the shoes we considered.
 That’s the price of the added stability.